spences10/scottspence.com/posts/take-back-the-web.md

 are chronologically ordered, so you can follow the people you want to see and with Bluesky you can curate your own feed.

 New to Bluesky?
-Well, ther's starter packs, find your community and bulk follow them with a click.
+Well, there's starter packs, find your community and bulk follow them with a click.

 Bluesky is built on an open protocol, so you can use any client you